SCIENCE SHOWS EXERCISE CAN GIVE YOU BETTER LOOKING SKIN

 Source

 Our skin is largely determined by our genetics, which we cannot control, but of what we can control, 60-70% comes down to lifestyle choices and only 30-40% is our skin care regimen.
 In other words, the pursuit of breakout-free, younger-looking skin isn’t all about a stellar skin-care routine.
-In truth, it’s all about a healthy lifestyle: what you eat and drink and avoid (alcohol, drugs, sun exposure, etc.), a de-stressing routine including adequate sleep — AND exercise.
+In truth, it’s all about a healthy lifestyle: what you eat and drink and avoid (alcohol, smoking, drugs, sun exposure, etc.), a de-stressing routine including adequate sleep — AND exercise.

 This post will focus on the benefits of exercising to your skin health.
 You may have considered physical activity only in the context of something you do to keep your heart strong and maintain your weight, but regularly moving your body also plays a vital role in skin health and appearance.